effector/nextjs-legacy/README.md

   );
 }

-export default enhance(MyDocument);
+export default enhance(HomePage);
 ```

 ## Configuration

 The `withFork` accepts a config object as a parameter:

-- `unit` : unit called on the server to set the initial state
 - `debug` (optional, boolean) : enable debug logging

 ## Server payload

-When the unit passed to `withFork` is called, the object will be passed as a payload:
+When the unit passed to `assignStart` is called, the object will be passed as a payload:

+- `req` : incoming request
+- `res` : serever response
 - `cookies` : parsed cookies
-- `headers` : request headers
 - `pathname` : path section of `URL`
 - `query` : query string section of `URL` parsed as an object.